Using Pure Storage KM for PATROL

 Over time, as servers connected to a SAN get decommissioned, administrators find an increasing number of unmapped LUNs that are no longer used by any server.
 These LUNs, while unused, still occupy disk space in the disk array.
 To identify such unmapped LUNs and reclaim the disk space uselessly consumed by these LUNs, administrators can use the LUNs Mapping Table.

-In the console, right-click the KM main icon > KM Commands > Reporting > LUNs Mapping Table…
+In the console, right-click the KM main icon or the storage system icon > KM Commands > Reporting > LUNs Mapping Table…

 Select the type of LUNs you wish the list to display: Not Mapped, Mapped or All

 - Select the sorting order: Storage System, Hostname, Host WWN/IQN, LUN, Ports or Size

 - Click Show Report to display a list of LUNs corresponding to your requirements.

 Whether a LUN is actually mapped or not is also shown in the InfoBox of each volume instance.